What is the UK Seafood Innovation Fund?

 Our Executive Board

-To ensure a holistic, transparent and UK-wide approach in administering funds, the Executive Board has the final say over which projects will be funded under the UK Seafood Innovation Fund, based on the recommendations from the Steering Group.
+To ensure a holistic, transparent and UK-wide approach in administering funds, the Executive Board had the final say over which projects would be funded under the UK Seafood Innovation Fund, based on the recommendations from the Steering Group.

-Our Administration Support staff from the SIF programme management team are part of the Executive Board to provide administrative support to the board.
-These members are clearly indicated as such below and are not voting members of the board.
+Our Administration Support staff from the SIF programme management team were part of the Executive Board to provide administrative support to the board.
+These members are clearly indicated as such below and were not voting members of the board.